What is Cash Flow Management?

 Positive cash flow puts you in a more stable position with better buying power and opportunities for growth.
 It can fuel growth by purchasing more assets, investing in research and development and improving your technologies, amongst other things.
 These are your cash outflows, along with the likes of employee salaries and rent.

-One particularly important element to your cash flow management is paying close attention to your procurement process.
-Somewhat surprisingly, it is actually possible to run out of cash while at the same time your business is very profitable.
-There are four particular procurement actions that you should take to successfully manage your cash flow.
+One particular area that you will likely assess to be crucial to your cash flow management is your procurement process.
+There are four particular procurement actions that you should take to successfully manage your cash flow during a period of crisis.

 Procurement Actions for Successful Cash Flow Management